Yes. You will have the option of setting up your tank in your classroom or at your home if you are in remote teaching mode.

 We are planning on it.
 Last year we produced 9 weekly segments chronicling the development from eyed-egg to releasable fry.
 We hope to offer this again this year.

 We are working on a step-by-step guide to help you with this.
 We may have a limited number of cameras available for loan this year as well.
 Otherwise, you can use your cell phone during a Zoom call with good results.

 This is easy - every year you need to apply for a new permit.
-The application form has changed a bit this year.
+The application form (PDF Form) has changed a bit this year.
 Fill this out and submit either to your sponsor or to CDFW at the address listed on the back.
 Most sponsors want to help teachers by collecting and tracking the permits.

 Teachers are always welcome to attend a training workshop as a refresher (usually at no cost), however, this is not required.
 As long as you have hatched fish within the past 3 years and complied with all the terms of your permit (including returning it at the end of the season) you do not need to be retrained.

 Rainbow Trout eggs are tentatively scheduled for delivery the week of February 22, 2016.
 If you allow about one week incubation in the classroom, the eggs should hatch around March 1st.
 We recommend release 4-5 weeks after hatch (the week of March 30th or April 6th) and you must release no longer than 8 weeks after the delivery date.

 See steelhead eggs pick-up dates from Warm Springs Hatchery.
 We recommend release 4-5 weeks afterwards and you must release no longer than 8 weeks after delivery.

 We are fortunate in the Bay Area to be able to provide steelhead and rainbow trout eggs to schools, depending on where the school is located.
 It is important to remember that all teachers in the Bay Area hatch trout – steelhead are anadromous and go the ocean while rainbow are the same fish but remain in lakes.